MariusBoda/Data-Science-Intern-Project-Visual-Triage/README.md

 **Introduction**

-This project aims to develop a machine learning module from scratch using R that accurately predicts patients' disposition based on vital signs, medical history, and socioeconomic data.
+This project aims to develop a machine learning module (using a SOM) from scratch using R that accurately predicts patients' disposition based on vital signs, medical history, and socioeconomic data.
 The module has been designed to analyze and predict whether a patient should be admitted or discharged from the emergency room.

 This was a summer project as part of my summer (summer 2020) internship for Detectivio AB.
 The end goal of the project is to prove that it is possible to implement a system similar to this for doctors and healthcare professionals.
 Take the example of an elderly man walking into the emergency room; even with limited information about this man, machine learning can help healthcare workers make faster and more accurate decisions.